 In this article, I am going to define and explain ‘Song Structure’.
-I will then give some explanation and examples of common song structures in different genres and contexts, plus why the structure is so important when writing a song.
+I will then give some explanations and examples of common song structures in different genres and contexts, plus why the structure is so important when writing a song.

 Song structure is the form of the song and how it is arranged.
 As an important part of the songwriting process, it is typically sectional and uses repeating forms.

 Where these chosen areas will go is the arrangement.
 For example, where will the 3 bedrooms go in relation to the bathrooms?
-What will be the flow or movement between the kitchen, dining, living areas and so on.
+What will be the flow or movement between the kitchen, dining, living areas and so on?

 Song structure can differ depending on the type of song genre or the song and if you wish to repeat a section of a song.
-Here is the standard structure for pop music below (verse, pre chorus, chorus)
+Here is the standard structure for pop music below (verse, pre-chorus, chorus)

 This does exactly what it says on the tin – it introduces the song, so it goes at the start.
-The intro has several functions in a song, for example it gives people an initial idea of what the song will be like, and sets the scene for what’s to come.
-It can be used to get people into the best mind frame to enjoy the song, and tease the mood that will follow.
+The intro has several functions in a song, for example, it gives people an initial idea of what the song will be like, and sets the scene for what’s to come.
+It can be used to get people into the best mind frame to enjoy the song and tease the mood that will follow.

 Introductions are important because the human ear and mind sometimes have a delay factor when hearing something new.
 As an example – try walking up to your partner or a friend and saying an important statement without any expression or warning beforehand.
 More often than not the other person will miss it, not hear it, or only get the second half of the statement.
 This is because it takes a moment for them to tune into you and what you are saying.